Team-Nutshell/nutshellengine-docs/source/types/Script/getMeshID/index.rst

 :doc:`/types/Script/index`::getMeshID

-Loads a model in the Graphics Module and returns a unique identifier to this model.
+Loads a model in the :doc:`/module/graphics_module/index` and returns a unique identifier to this model.

 Declaration
 -----------